 During a very dark time, a friend told me, “Where there is life, there is hope.”
 I don’t know if he knew how profound those words were to me.
 In fact, I didn’t even know at the time.
 I just heard the words and applied them to my son’s situation.

 At face value, the statement is so simple.
-Just seven words strung together telling me that as long as my son is alive there is hope he will see the light – that he can give up his life of drugs.
+Just seven words strung together telling me that, as long as my son is alive, there is hope that he will see the light — that he can give up his life of substance use.

-Then I began to think what does this really mean to me; what is the real meaning to that statement?
-After a lot of deliberation, I was able to feel the true meaning of those simple words.
+Then I began to think: What does this really mean to me?
+What is the real meaning to that statement?
+After a lot of deliberation, I was able to find the truth in those simple words.

-When I look around I see life all around me.
-A wife, daughters, mother, brother, sister, caring relatives and friends are in every direction I turn.
-That’s when it dawned on me: Where there is life, there really is hope!
+When I look around, I see life all around me.
+A wife, daughter, mother, father, brother, sister, caring relatives and friends are everywhere I turn.
+That’s when it dawned on me: Where there is life, there really is hope.

 What does that statement mean to you?